PacktPublishing/Getting-Started-with-V-Programming/Chapter11/README.md

-# 11 Channels: An advanced concurrency pattern in V
+# 11 Channels: An advanced concurrency pattern

 Code reference for Chapter 11 *Channels: An advanced concurrency pattern* from the book *Getting Started with V Programming*, published by Packt